openego/eTraGo/doc/about.rst

 is using in order to get and store the in- and output data.
 Before you start to calculate a registration on the platform is needed.
 For more see `openenergy-platform <https://openenergy-platform.org/>`_ and login.

+The OpenEnergy platform mainly addresses students, researchers and scientists in the field of energy modelling and analytics as well as interested persons in those fields.
+The platform provides great tools to make your energy system modelling process transparent.
+All data of the open_eGo project are stored at this platform.
+`Learn more about the database access <https://oep-data-interface.readthedocs.io>`_.

 Model overview